KodrAus/KodrAus.github.io/_posts/2024-06-13-introducing-emit.markdown

 `emit` is not trying to be a replacement for the [`log`](https://docs.rs/log/latest/log/) or [`tracing`](https://docs.rs/tracing/latest/tracing/) projects.
 As a high-level systems language, Rust is used in many environments, each with its own microcosm of supporting libraries and tooling serving the niche requirements of its community.
 There's much less winner-takes-all campaigning because there can't ever be a single solution that perfectly serves all users and there's no strong overarching authority to impose one anyway.

 The `log` library is intentionally minimal.
 It has a few built-in pieces of metadata that are reminiscent of traditional log lines, but is otherwise mostly a configurable `println!`.
-That's a very appealing property to some users who want to minimise the outside code they depend on. `emit` is not a zero-dependency framework and is not going to be appealing to these users.
+That's a very appealing property to some users who want to minimize the outside code they depend on. `emit` is not a zero-dependency framework and is not going to be appealing to these users.

 The `tracing` library is really well suited to fine-grained diagnostics in high-throughput applications.
 If you have a complex, asynchronous, performance sensitive application with a lot of moving parts you need to make sense of then `tracing` is probably what you need. `emit` is not intended for these kinds of applications and is likely to introduce too much overhead.